trimmy92/trimmy92/README.md

 - 💞️ I’m looking to collaborate on programing and developing.
 - 📫 How to reach me @yaboytr1mmy on IG
 - 😄 Pronouns: .......... he
-- ⚡ Fun fact: Will will look back at this in a few years time and go thank f*** we linked up!!
+- ⚡ Fun fact: we will look back at this in a few years time and go thank f*** we linked up!!

 GET IN TOUCH AND LETS BUILD SOMEHTING GRATE!